behram-x/Asterisk-config-files/README.md

 # Asterisk-config-files
-Configuration Files For Asterisk/n files are being updated on daily basis
+Example Configuration files for Asterisk using SIP protocol.